 The prevention of pregnancy has a surprisingly long history.

-The history of contraceptives dates back to around 1500 B.C, where records indicate that ancient Egyptian women would mix honey, sodium carbonate, and crocodile dung into a thick, solid paste called pessary and insert it into their vaginas before intercourse.
-However, many researchers believe that old-world birth control methods are ineffective and possibly life-threatening.
+The history of contraceptives dates back to around 1500 B.C., where records indicate that ancient Egyptian women would mix honey, sodium carbonate, and crocodile dung into a thick, solid paste called pessary and insert it into their vaginas before intercourse.
+However, many researchers believe old-world birth control methods are ineffective and possibly life-threatening.

 In 1914 AD, with a monthly newsletter called “The Woman Rebel,” Margaret Sanger, a nurse and sex educator from New York state, first coined the term “Birth control.”
 Later, Carl Djerassi successfully created a progesterone pill that could block ovulation.

 "The Pill" was approved for sale in 1960 and launched an international revolution that allowed women to determine when they would have children and freed them from unplanned pregnancies, which could derail their lives.